VELMA: Verbalization Embodiment of LLM Agents for Vision and Language Navigation in Street View: Experiments

 \subsubsection{Response-Based Learning}

 A navigation task is successfully completed if the agent stops at either the goal location or an adjacent neighboring node.
 Training the agent with teacher-forcing to exactly follow the gold route penalizes the agent for stopping one step short or one step past the target node, despite accomplishing the navigation objective.
 Furthermore, the agent can not learn to recover from incorrect decisions during inference.
 We thus train the agent to directly optimize the TC metric while also feeding it its own actions during training, called VELMA-RBL in Table~\ref{tab:results}.
 The procedure for VELMA-RBL is inspired by response-based learning~\cite{clarke-etal-2010-driving} and imitation learning~\cite{RossETAL:11} and is outlined in Algorithm~\ref{alg:rl}.
 The loss for an instance at training step $j$ is either computed by teacher forcing the gold action sequence $\hat{\mathbf{a}}$, or by student forcing, determined by a mixing parameter $\lambda$.
-In the latter case, the agent freely moves around, executing the actions decoded using its current model weights $\theta_j$.
-If the agent successfully stops within one neighboring node of the target location, the predicted action sequence $\mathbf{a}_j$ is considered correct and used as the reference to train the agent.
+In student forcing, the actions decoded by the current model weights $\theta_j$ are executed instead of the gold actions.
+If this trajectory ends within one neighboring node of the target location, the predicted action sequence $\mathbf{a}_j$ is considered correct and used as the reference to train the agent.
 If the agent stops at the wrong location, an oracle path is computed to provide the optimal counterfactual action at each step in the trajectory.
 In our case, the oracle's optimal next action is computed as the shortest path to the goal location.
 We set $\lambda=0.5$ to collect training losses in a batch evenly from both training strategies.
 Manually inspecting trajectories produced by the trained agent, we found improvements of following instructions that have stopping criteria like "\textit{Stop a few steps before Y.}" or "\textit{Stop at X. If you see Y you have gone too far.}".
 In both cases, the agent learned to walk past the uncertain stopping location and to invoke the $\act{turn\_around}$ action in order to walk back once landmark Y appeared.
-Overall the task completion rate increases significantly using this training procedure with 15\% and 11\% relative improvements for Touchdown and Map2seq respectively.
-Overall, our contributions in this work amount to an absolute increase of task completion by 9.2 and 11.8 over the previously reported state-of-the-art.
+The described training procedure leads to a significant increase of task completion rate by 2.9 and 7.5 for Touchdown and Map2seq, respectively.
+Overall, our contributions in this work amount to a relative increase of task completion by 77\% and 57\% over the previously reported state-of-the-art for urban VLN on the Touchdown and Map2seq datasets.